e7711bbear/ATSketchKit/README.md

 Check out the demo app included in the product to see how to implement it.

+## Roadmap
+To know what I currently intend to add to this framework, please check out the github issues.

 ## Questions & Contact
 If you have any questions, reach out to me on twitter @athiercelin or drop an issue on github.